AndreWohnsland/CocktailBerry/readme.md

 Depending on your preferred use, these values can differ.
 Then just run `runme.py`.

 Setting up the machine is quite easy as well.
-Just go to the **Belegung** Tab and select via the dropdown boxes your assigned ingredients.
-In addition, you can define ingredients which are also there, but are not connected to the machine (under _Zutaten/Ingredients > verfügbar/available_).
-You can define ingredients in recipes (at _selbst hinzufügen / add your own_) which should be later added via hand (for example sticky ingredients which would not be optimal for your pump, or only very rarely used ones in cocktails).
+Just go to the **Bottles** Tab and select via the dropdown boxes your assigned ingredients.
+In addition, you can define ingredients which are also there, but are not connected to the machine (under _Ingredients > available_).
+You can define ingredients in recipes (at _add self by hand_) which should be later added via hand, for example sticky ingredients which would not be optimal for your pump, or only very rarely used ones in cocktails.

 The program will then evaluate which recipe meets all requirements to only show the recipes where even the ingredients added via hand later are available and the recipe will be shown in the **_Maker_** Tab.

 ## Calibration of the Pumps

 You can use the provided `calibration/calibration.py` script to run a very simple overlay for pump adjustment.
-Within the file, you can define your used pins (`pinvector`) and the default volumeflow provided by the manufacture (`volumeflow`) for the calibration.
+Within the file, you can define your used pins (`pinvector`) and the default volume flow provided by the manufacture (`volumeflow`) for the calibration.
 You can use water and a weight scale for the process.
 Use different volumes (for example 10, 20, 50, 100 ml) and compare the weight with the output from the pumps.
 In the end, you can adjust each pump volume flow by the factor:

 $\dot{V}_{new} = \dot{V}_{old} \cdot \dfrac{V_{expectation}}{V_{output}}$

 ## Cleaning the Maker

 The maker has a build in cleaning function for cleaning at the end of a party.
 You will find the feature it under the `Bottles` tab.
 To start the cleaning process, the master password is needed to prevent unwanted cleaning attempts.
 The maker will then go in cleaning mode for the defined time within the config (default is 20 seconds).
-A message prompt will inform the user to provide enought water for the cleaning process.
-I usually use a big bowl of warm water to cycle the pumps through one time before changing to fresh water and then running twice times again the cleaning programm to fully clean all pumps from remaining fluid.
+A message prompt will inform the user to provide enough water for the cleaning process.
+I usually use a big bowl of warm water to cycle the pumps through one time before changing to fresh water and then running twice times again the cleaning program to fully clean all pumps from remaining fluid.

 # Supported Languages